-The residency is a new initiative which brings together and celebrates the creative work of Khadambi Asalache alongside one of today’s leading emerging composers.
-Cevanne Horrocks-Hopayian, an alumnus of the LSO Panufnik Scheme and current LSO Soundhub associate, will use her two-year residency to work with LSO musicians to meaningfully interpret the history of the house and the exquisite work of Asalache.
+The residency was a new initiative which brought together and celebrated the creative work of Khadambi Asalache alongside one of today’s leading emerging composers.
+Cevanne Horrocks-Hopayian, an alumnus of the LSO Panufnik Scheme and current LSO Soundhub associate, used her two-year residency to work with LSO musicians to meaningfully interpret the history of the house and the exquisite work of Asalache.

-Workshops will engage local communities and bring a new perspective on the house.
-Members of the local community will be invited to attend these workshops with Cevanne and LSO musicians during the first year of the residency.
-Cevanne will use materials created in these workshops, and her engagement with LSO musicians, to develop a piece of music, a commission which will be premiered at the end of her residency.
-Cevanne will also create a sensory ‘instrument’ based on her explorations during the two years to be used in the commission.
+Workshops engaged local communities and brought a new perspective on the house.
+Members of the local community were be invited to attend these workshops with Cevanne and LSO musicians during the first year of the residency.
+Cevanne used materials created in these workshops, and her engagement with LSO musicians, to develop a piece of music, a commission premiered at the end of her residency.
+Cevanne will also created a sensory ‘instrument’ based on her explorations during the two years to be used in the commission.